shafae/Appoinment-Booking-App/README.md

 ## 🧪 Postman Collection

-Import the included Postman collection JSON (see `/docs/postman-collection.json`) to test all routes easily.
+Import the included Postman collection JSON (see `/Appointment Booking API.postman_collection.json`) to test all routes easily.

 ---